KarolyRobert/couchdb-designer/README.md

 # couchdb-designer

 With this package you can easily manage your couchdb design documents by storing them in directory structure and create javascript object from them.
 Chouchdb-designer provide two functions for that purpose: The first "designer" wait for a path of root directory of multiple design documents and gives back the array of design document objects.
 The second "createDesignDocument" do the same but only with one design document.
-Another experimental feature is the "createTestContext" which allows you to testing your design document with jest testing framework.
+Another feature is the "createTestContext" which allows you to testing your design document with jest testing framework.

 >### Warnings
->This package doesn't check if the directory structure matching to the rules of couchdb design document syntax, although able to generate any of type of them.
+>The design document generation doesn't check if the directory structure matching to the rules of couchdb design document syntax, although able to generate almost any of type of them.
 For proper use you need to know this rules.

 It is work the way. if a directory then becomes to object type field and a file becomes to string or object field depend on rules belove:
 1. If the file is json file then becomes field contain the json file content.